rajputakhil/Package/README.md

-# package
 ## Instructions to execute a Python package having two funcitons

-1. Create a folder named 'Package'
+1. Create a folder named 'package'
-2. Create an empty file titled '__int__.py' (this will tell the interpreter that its a package)
+2. Create an empty file titled '__int__.py' (this will tell the interpreter that its a Python package)
 3. Create a file named 'fn1.py' with a function in it.
 4. Create a file named 'fn2.py' with another function in it.
 5. Create a file named 'test.py' with a set of instructions to execute fn1 and fn2 functions